 Cabbage Fried Rice

-This vegetarian cabbage fried rice is ready to enjoy in 25 minutes minutes and is a delicious way to use leftover rice.
+This vegan cabbage fried rice recipe is ready to enjoy in 25 minutes and is a delicious way to use leftover rice.

-The recipe features leftover rice, green cabbage, green onion, green peas, garlic, sesame oil and soy sauce for a flavourful dish that works well as a side dish or main.
+The recipe features leftover rice, green cabbage, green onion, green peas, garlic, sesame oil and soy sauce for a flavorful dish that’s sure to be a hit.
+Here are a few reasons I think you’ll love it!

 - Onion: Use white onion.
 Shallot would also work.